scalatra/scalatra-website/guides/views.md

 [jade]: http://scalate.fusesource.org/documentation/jade.html

 All you need to get started is `Scalate`, which is included in Scalatra.
-By default, Scalatra looks in the `views` directory in your application root.
+By default, Scalatra looks for views in the `views` directory in your application root.

 There are two ways to use Scalate.
 You can use the ScalateSupport helpers, or call Scalate directly.
 Either way, you'll need to extend your servlet